jinhyunpark2459/jinhyunpark2459.github.io/_projects/double_pendulum.md

     </div>
 </div>

 From the plot, we can see that the total mechanical energy of the system is conserved.
-For animating the solution, you can refer to my <a href="https://jinhyunpark2459.github.io/projects/single_pendulum/">previous post</a>.
+As for how to animate the solution, please refer to my <a href="https://jinhyunpark2459.github.io/projects/single_pendulum/">previous post</a>.